wavefrontHQ/docs/pages/doc/tutorial_aws_data_ingestion.md

   1. Open the AWS summary dashboard installed by Wavefront: `https://<wavefront_instance>/dashboard/wavefront-aws-summary`.
 From there, you can easily navigate to the other AWS dashboards.
   ![db_aws_summary](images/db_aws_summary.png)

   ## Next Steps

   After you have data flowing into Wavefront, see [Tutorial: Getting Started](tutorial_getting_started) to learn how to develop charts and dashboards to visualize your data and alerts that notify you when anomalous values occur.

-Within the Wavefront application, you can view the [Introductory Dashboards​](dashboards_introductory) to learn more about Wavefront benefits, capabilities, components, illustrative use cases, and example dashboards for specific domains.

-The [Introductory Documentation](documentation_introductory) is a list of documents for delving further into Wavefront.
+{% include shared/tutorial_next_steps.html %}

 {% include links.html %}